benji6/virtual-audio-graph/README.md

   coneOuterAngle,
   coneOuterGain,
   distanceModel,
-  orientation, // applies an array of arguments with the corresponding AudioNode setter panningModel, position, // applies an array of arguments with the corresponding AudioNode setter maxDistance, refDistance, rolloffFactor,
+  // applies an array of arguments with the corresponding AudioNode setter: orientation, panningModel,
+  // applies an array of arguments with the corresponding AudioNode setter: position, maxDistance, refDistance, rolloffFactor,